jcorporation/myMPDos/README.md

 ## Usage

 1. Transfer the image to a sdcard
-2. Copy `mympd/bootstrap-simple.txt` or `mympd/bootstrap-advanced.txt` to `mympd/bootstrap.txt`
+2. Copy `bootstrap-simple.txt` or `bootstrap-advanced.txt` to `bootstrap.txt`
-3. Adapt `mympd/bootstrap.txt`
+3. Adapt `bootstrap.txt`
 4. Boot your Raspberry Pi

 ## Test

 Qemu does not support a raspberry pi compatible network interace.
+Do not burn the image after test to the sd-card.
+After first start of an image all bootstrap files are removed.

-- Run `./startimage.sh`
+- Run `./image.sh start`

 ## Build depedencies